China-Japan 'Voldemort' attacks up ante in propaganda war

 Chinese Internet users were unimpressed with the latest feud.

-"Two ancient civilised countries in East Asia have become two children quarrelling and fighting with each other," said a microblogger.
+"Two ancient civilized countries in East Asia have become two children quarrelling and fighting with each other," said a microblogger.

 "Five thousand years of traditional virtues have been turned into this?" wrote another microblogger.